 However, if you don’t have good connections already it can be very hard to break into a corporate - especially right now when access is limited due to the pandemic.
 The sales process is much longer and complex and you'll probably be required to make your course compatible with their existing systems.

 So if you're starting from scratch or don't have those pre-established corporate connections, focusing on individuals (either end consumers or small business owners) will be your most probable route to success.

 Ensure Your Course Stands Out from Others on the Market

 When you deliver face-to-face services you're somewhat insulated from competition.

 Travel costs and time mean that most face-to-face services are bought from relatively local providers.
 And even if international providers are considered, they can't be in two places at the same time.
 So if they're delivering work for one client they can't deliver work simultaneously for another.

 Neither of those constraints is true for online courses.

-So while they offer you the big advantages that you can reach clients with your courses anywhere in the world and those courses can be bought and delivered 24/7 - those same factors apply to your competitors too.
+While they offer you the big advantages that you can reach clients with your courses anywhere in the world and those courses can be bought and delivered 24/7 - those same factors apply to your competitors too.
 In other words, with online courses you're competing against everyone else in the world who sells the same type of course as you.

-So in order to succeed with online courses it's vital that your course stands out and is clearly different and better (for some people) than the others on the market.
+In order to succeed with online courses it's vital that your course stands out and is clearly different and better (for some people) than the others on the market.